machapraveen/git-contributions/README.md

 ### 3. Push Activity Logs

-At the end of the week (or whenever you're ready), use the **"Push Activity Logs"** command to push your activity logs and update your GitHub contribution streak.
+At the end of the day (or whenever you're ready), use the **"Push Activity Logs"** command to push your activity logs and update your GitHub contribution streak.

 #### To push the logs:
 1. **Open the Command Palette**: